majduk/howtos/ceph/add-monitor.md

 `ceph mon add juju-17defc-0-lxd-0 10.100.0.9:6789`

+Note:
+If there was only on MON, at this point **there is no quorum** so next step should be executed as soon as possible.

 2. start mon, eg: `lxc start juju-17defc-0-lxd-0`

 3. Wait for the node to come up and juju status to stabilize